Trypanosoma cruzi: Life cycle

+Life cycle forms of Trypanosoma cruzi

+Trypanosoma cruzi exhibits three major morphological forms during its complex life cycle: epimastigote, trypomastigote, and amastigote stages.

+The epimastigote form develops and multiplies in the midgut of the triatomine vector.
+It is an elongated, flagellated stage that divides by binary fission.
+Toward the end of the insect phase, epimastigotes migrate to the hindgut and differentiate into metacyclic trypomastigotes, which are the infective, non-dividing forms excreted with the insect’s feces.

+After entering the mammalian host through mucous membranes or skin lesions, metacyclic trypomastigotes invade host cells and transform into amastigotes.
+Amastigotes are intracellular, rounded forms with a short flagellum; they multiply in the cytoplasm by binary fission.
+Following several replication cycles, they differentiate into cell-derived trypomastigotes (also known as bloodstream trypomastigotes), which are released when the host cell ruptures.
+These trypomastigotes circulate in the bloodstream and can infect new cells or be ingested by another triatomine, where they revert to epimastigotes, completing the cycle.

 Pathophysiology

 Trypanosomiasis in humans progresses with the development of the trypanosome into a trypomastigote in the blood and into an amastigote in tissues.
 As the infection progresses, the number of infected cells increases, as well as the number of amastigotes per infected cell (APC).
 If the average of APC is one or close to one, the infection has just begun.
 A higher APC means that amastigotes have started to replicate.

 The acute form of trypanosomiasis is usually unnoticed, although it may manifest itself as a localized swelling at the site of entry.
 In this form appears elevated parasitism, myocarditis, and changes in the myocardial gene expression.
 The chronic form may develop 30 to 40 years after infection and affect internal organs (e.g., the heart, the oesophagus, the colon, and the peripheral nervous system).
 Affected people may die from heart failure and severe heart lesions.

 Acute cases are treated with nifurtimox and benznidazole, but no effective therapy for chronic cases is currently known.